brujo71/passodo.sh/SETUP.md

 ## check for openssl
 Before running passodo.sh, please type openssl version to check the version of OpenSSL installed on your system.

-passodo.sh requires OpenSSL version 1.1.0 or higher, or LibreSSL version 2.9.1 or higher.
+**passodo.sh requires OpenSSL version 1.1.0 or higher, or LibreSSL version 2.9.1 or higher**.

 See below how to install / upgrade openssl on your system.
 If you prefer not to change the system version of OpenSSL, you can specify the correct version by configuring an environment variable.
 For example:
 ```